Pratik-Sanghavi/Building-Portal/README.md

 iii.
 Delete maintenance events<br>
 iv.
 Personal Dashboard to view and modify personal information to be confirmed by the admin<br>
 v.
 Creation of new employee to be added<br>
 vi.
-Find a way to preserve user information whenever tenant of flat changes so as to look at data created for earlier user
+Find a way to preserve user information whenever tenant of flat changes so as to look at data created for earlier user<br>
+vii.
+Correct the .ics times to match the timezone (right now its pretty much random)